NewGrestin/PaxBritannicaRedux/README.md

 FAQ:

 	Q: Help I'm having trouble installing it!
 	A: Read each step again slowly.
-If you're sure you've followed everything exactly, talk to Dan, Grestin or Luey.
+If you're sure you've followed everything exactly, talk to Dan or Grestin.

+	Q: Do I need Grestin to add me to the GitHub so I can download it?
+	A: No. You can download the dev version of the mod whenever.
+You only need to get in contact with Grestin if you want to work on the mod yourself.

-	If you have any other issues or questions, please get in contact with Dan, Gres and Luey who will be happy to help you further.
+	If you have any other issues or questions, please get in contact with Dan or Grestin who will be happy to help you further.